-Rich people don’t drive stupid cars
+Most rich people don’t drive stupid expensive cars

-I now know that wealthy people tend not to drive around in expensive vehicles.
+I now know that most wealthy people tend not to drive around in expensive vehicles.
 They also aren’t wearing $5,000 watches, $1,500 designer suits and living in large McMansions in well-to-do areas of the city.
 This is why they are wealthy.

 Let me say that again: this is why they are wealthy!